Contact

 Expertise Summary

-Dr Pappa specializes in: international law of the sea and ocean governance, public international law, energy and natural resources law, and space law.
-She is particularly interested in the place of private actors in the international plane, and the interplay between different areas of law.
-Her research methods include: doctrinal analysis, legal comparison, and interdisciplinary approaches.
+Dr Pappa specializes in: international law of the sea and ocean governance, public international law, energy and natural resources law.
+She is particularly interested in the interplay between different areas of law and the interaction of law with other disciplines.
+Her research methods include: doctrinal analysis, legal comparison, and empiricism.
 She also delivers workshops to governmental and business organisations on boundary disputes and energy law.

 Research Summary